SkArchon/synth-lottery-app/README.md

 npm run deploy-contract-kovan
 ```

-** windows only ** If you on Windows you may not be able to run the above, try doing the following.
+** windows only ** If you are on Windows you may not be able to run the above, try doing the following.
 *Also take a look at deploy_kovan.sh*
 1. Go into the folder of "contracts"
 2. Clean the build folder (`contracts/build`)